ClickHouse/ClickHouse/docs/en/operations/settings/settings.md

 Allows choosing a parser of the text representation of date and time.

-The setting doesn’t apply to [date and time functions](../../sql-reference/functions/date-time-functions.md).
+The setting does not apply to [date and time functions](../../sql-reference/functions/date-time-functions.md).

 Possible values: